AlexYaacoub18/Cyclistic-Bike-Share-Case-Study/README.md

 # Introduction
 The **Cyclistic Bike Share Case Study** is a capstone project for the Google Data Analytics Professional Certificate on Coursera.
 In this project, I will follow the data analysis process, which will <ins>ask, prepare, process, analyze, share, and act</ins>, to analyze the data.
 # Background
-Cyclistic is a bike-share program based in Chicago, launched in 2016.
-Since its inception, it has expanded to include a fleet of 5,824 geotracked bicycles and 692 docking stations throughout the city.
-Users can unlock a bike from any station and return it to any other station in the network at their convenience.
+In 2016, Cyclistic launched a successful bike-share offering.
+Since then, the program has grown to a fleet of 5,824 bicycles that are geotracked and locked into a network of 692 stations across Chicago.
+The bikes can be unlocked from one station and returned to any other station in the system anytime.

-The company offers flexible pricing options, including single-ride passes, full-day passes, and annual memberships.
-Riders who choose single-ride or full-day passes are considered casual riders, while those who purchase annual memberships are classified as Cyclistic members.
+Until now, Cyclistic’s marketing strategy relied on building general awareness and appealing to broad consumer segments.
+One approach that helped make these things possible was the flexibility of its pricing plans: single-ride passes, full-day passes, and annual memberships.
+Customers who purchase single-ride or full-day passes are referred to as casual riders.
+Customers who purchase annual memberships are Cyclistic members.

-Financial analysis has shown that annual members generate more long-term revenue compared to casual riders.
-As a result, the company is shifting its focus toward converting casual riders into members.
-To support this strategy, the marketing team is exploring how casual riders and annual members differ in their usage patterns and what factors might encourage casual riders to become members.
-Historical trip data is being analyzed to uncover trends and inform targeted marketing efforts.
+Cyclistic’s finance analysts have concluded that annual members are much more profitable than casual riders.
+Although the pricing flexibility helps Cyclistic attract more customers, we believe that maximizing the number of annual members will be key to future growth.
+Rather than creating a marketing campaign that targets all-new customers, it may be beneficial to focus on converting casual riders into members.
+This strategy would play to our advantage as casual riders are already aware of the Cyclistic program and have chosen Cyclistic for their mobility needs.

+That being said, the case study is geared to output a clear goal: Design marketing strategies aimed at converting casual riders into annual members.
+In order to do that, however, we need to better understand how annual members and casual riders differ, why casual riders would buy a membership, and how digital media could affect their marketing tactics.
 # Approach / Steps
 ## ASK
 ### Business Task